 - Improve community case management by building the capacity of community health workers and improve access to essential medicines such as Amoxicillin. - National investment in health and immunisation infrastructure to expand the reach and quality of health system delivery, with a sharpened focus on equity. - Measures to promote equity in health with the withdrawal of user fees and governance arrangements that make providers more accountable to disadvantaged communities. - Mobilising support for universal health coverage and integrated health systems by strengthening civil society organisations to hold policy maker to account.

 KEY PNEUMONIA FACTS FOR DRC1

-In DRC pneumonia killed 45,812
+In DRC pneumonia killed

-children in 2015 - more than 5 children every hour.
-669,557 children under two are not immunised with PCV in 2016.
+children under five in 2016 more than 6 children every hour.
+641,702 children aged 12-23 months were not immunised with PCV in 2016.